Alternative Complement Pathway Activity (AH50)

 Pediatric Collection

-Thawed specimen or specimens stored at room temperature prior to shipment.
+Thawed samples or samples stored at room temperature prior to shipment.

 Storage Transport Temp